Reed-Daniel/20_Group_4_Final_Project/README.md

 - The relationship between NBA player statistics and performance over the course of the modern NBA

 ## Reason for Selecting Topic <a name="reason-for-selecting-the-topic"></a>
-- We would like to explore statistical data to determine if the NBA has a base-line for it's athletes, how that base line weighs against the top performers throughout the decades, and if you can predict the number of games a player would play per season
+* We would like to explore statistical data to determine if the NBA has a base-line for it's athletes, how that base line weighs against the top performers throughout the decades, and if you can predict the number of games a player would play per season

 ## Questions to Answer <a name="questions-to-answer"></a>
-- Does the NBA look the same decade by decade in terms of performance?
+* Does the NBA look the same decade by decade in terms of performance?
-- What does a prototypical player look like in each decade?
+* What does a prototypical player look like in each decade?
-	- How has that changed over time?
+	* How has that changed over time?
 - Can you predict the number of games a player will play in a season based on their statistics?
-	- Does decade have an impact of number of games played?
+	* Does decade have an impact of number of games played?

 ## Project and Communication Protocols <a name="project-communication-protocols"></a>
-- Our group maintains a steady flow of communication through Slack and our Teams page to stay updated on the status of the project deliverables as well as to coordinate additional meetings outside of class time.
+* Our group maintains a steady flow of communication through Slack and our Teams page to stay updated on the status of the project deliverables as well as to coordinate additional meetings outside of class time.

+### GitHub
+#### The main branch should include:
+* All code necessary to perform exploratory analysis
+* Some code necessary to complete the machine learning portion of the project
+* README.md README.md must include:
+	* Description of the communication protocols
+	* Outline of the project (this may include images, but should be easy to follow and digest).
+Note: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.
+* Individual Branches
+	* Description of the communication protocols
+	* At least one branch for each team member
+	* Each team member has at least four commits for the duration of the second segment (eight total commits per person)

 Responsibility Legend|Symbol|Team Member|System|Phase
 |:----------------------------------:|:--:|:--------------------:|:-----------------------:|:-----:|